datacamp/authoring/docs/courses/spreadsheets/exercises/sct.md

 )
 ```

-Checks whether the user used a certain reference.
-A more tailored feedback message will be used
+Checks whether the user used a certain reference in his formula.
+The reference could be used by
+itself or nested inside a function.
+A tailored feedback message will be generated automatically, so
-automatically, so this function can often be used without any specific `message` or `suggestion`.
+this function can often be used without any specific `message` or `suggestion`.

 **Note:** for this SCT, the solution is not used.
 However, this function can often be replaced by